leejheth/CardioMEA/README.md

 - GNU Make
 - Auto-sklearn, which is one of core modules for feature analysis, is not compatible with Windows OS.
 To run the analysis in Windows machine, use Windows Subsystems for Linux with Ubuntu ([How-to guide](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/)).

+The CardioMEA was tested on Windows 10 & 11 (Windows Subsystem for Linux) and Ubuntu 20.04 on a Linux machine.

 Clone the repository to your working directory.
 ```
 git clone git@github.com:leejheth/CardioMEA.git